-There are also less tangible, internal sources of stress: self-criticism, body image, identity, memories, and the uncertainty of the future.
+There are also less tangible, internal sources of stress: self-criticism, body image, identity, memories and the uncertainty of the future.
 In different ways and to different degrees, all of these things may be interpreted by your body as potential threats.

 When you encounter one of these threats and are unable to frame it as an opportunity for learning and growth or connection, your fight-flight-freeze stress response is likely to be triggered (Crum, 2019).

+Once triggered, your body only focuses on the task of survival.
 This sets off a neurological and physiological shift that changes your entire body and your mind in response to the perceived threat: epinephrine acts instantly to push blood into your muscles, glucocorticoids keep you going, and endorphins help you ignore how uncomfortable all of this is.

 Your attention is alert and vigilant, focusing on short-term, here-and-now thinking; your senses are heightened; your memory shifts to channel its functioning to the narrow band of experience and knowledge most immediately relevant to this struggle.

 Basically, any process not relevant to the task of survival is postponed.
 This goes back to our caveman days of having to be alert to avoid being attacked by a sabre tooth tiger!
 But these days, whilst the threat is different, the response is the same.

 It's common to assume that once you have dealt with the source of your stress, your body and mind will return to a more normal state of functioning.
 But that’s not the case.

 “If you’ve dealt with the stressors but haven’t dealt with the stress itself, your brain won’t let you rest.” – Emily & Amelia Nagoski